HEPA Vacuuming for German Cockroaches

 - Seal underneath the sink where the plumbing lines go into the walls.

 - Install foam weatherstrips behind electrical outlet covers.

 - Do a clean sweep of water every night in the kitchen and bathrooms for 30 days.

-- Do not spray with over-the-counter products.
-Most of these are pyrethroids.
-These products are known as repellents.
-They kill on contact, yet insects tend to avoid contacting the spray after it has dried.
+- Do not spray with over-the-counter products, as most of them are pyrethroids.
+These sprays are known as repellents.
+While they kill on contact, most insects tend to avoid contacting the spray after it has dried.
 Pyrethroids will also contaminate baits.
-If you try to control these pests on your own, just stick to baits.
+If you try to control these pests on your own, stick to baits.